HVisMyLife/rusty_neat/README.md

 ### What it does?
 In short, you start by creating input and output nodes, without any connections, etc.
 Then, through randomly evolving, there are added intermediate nodes and connections, which characteristics are randomly changed.
+NEW: each connection has an optional gating node.
-Speciation and crossovers should be in next release
+ALMOST DONE: Speciation and crossovers

 ### How to use it?
 Create large amount of agents, each with each own neural networks.
 Let simulation run ( or whatever you are using it for ) and after set amount of time choose best of them to be parents of next generation.